Forward-UIUC-2021F/zhenke-chen-question-answering-with-text-summarization/README.md

 ## Module 2: Text Summarization
 * In this module, it mainly completes the task of Text Summarization.
 There are two steps.
 The first one is to choose the most relevant paragraphs from the raw text fetch from the websites compared with the question to compose the original text for Text Summarization.
 And the second step is to apply models to summarize the original text.
 * For the first step, it uses the **Dense Passage Retrieval (DPR)** to evaluate the relevance between the question and paragraphs from the Data Collection model.
 Then, the DPR will rank the paragraphs based on the relevance, and the most relevant ones will compose the original text.
 * For the second step, it mainly uses the **OpenAI tl;dr** Text Summarization model (with Davinci Model) to summarize the text.
 Before the summarization, the original text will be preprocessed to the format accepted by the model.
-Then, the summarizer will summarize the original text and the output will be the answer to the question asked by the user.
+Then, the summarizer will summarize the original text.
+* To optimize the result, it will run several times for the summarizer and select the bese result as the answer to the question.

 ## Module 3: Results Evaluation
 * The result evaluation includes the comparision between summarized text and reference text, as well as the comparision between question and answer.